rstens/docs/README.md

--   No w Zephyr set up
+-   No w TestRail set up

 -   No documenting testing